AI could make trolls think twice before retweeting offensive content

-Hate speech has existed in the United States since the founding of our country.
-Despite efforts to move toward becoming a more progressive, inclusive nation, it seems as though the rise of social media has made hateful keyboard warriors the poster children for modern-day America.
-Many social media platforms have made attempts to counter hate speech using AI-driven tactics, but the number of hateful messages spread on sites like Twitter and Facebook remains steady.
-There might not be a perfect solution to the problem of hate speech on social media, but third-party companies are jumping in to take a stab at creating anti-hate bots to help clean up the content on some of the most popular social platforms.
+While hate speech in the U.S. dates back to the country’s earliest days, the rise of social media has thrust hateful keyboard warriors into the spotlight.
+Many social media platforms have made attempts to counter hate speech using AI-driven tactics, but the number of vile messages spread on sites like Twitter and Facebook remains steady.
+There is no easy fix for this deep-rooted problem, but a few third-party companies are taking a stab at it with anti-hate bots designed to clean up the sludge on some of the most popular social platforms.

 We Counter Hate

 Possible recently launched a new campaign called We Counter Hate that aims to curb the spread of hate speech on Twitter by turning retweets of hate speech into donations to an organization called Life After Hate.
-The company teamed up with Spredfast to train artificial intelligence to identify Twitter users spreading hateful messages.
+The company teamed up with Spredfast to train AI to identify Twitter users spreading hateful messages.
 Once the AI detects a hateful tweet, human moderators step in to determine the appropriate response.

 If a moderator decides the tweet picked up by the AI is, in fact, hate speech, they send a counter message that says, “This hate tweet is now being countered.
 Think twice before retweeting.
 For every retweet, a donation will be committed to a non-profit fighting for equality, inclusion, and diversity.”
 The message also links to the campaign’s website to provide additional information.

-In an email to the VentureBeat team, Courtney Kaczak, PR director at Possible said, “This reply permanently marks these messages of hate and makes it clear to those who wish to spread hate speech that each retweet of this message equals a $1 donation to U.S. non-profit Life After Hate, an organization that helps reform and remove people from violent extremist groups.”
+In an email to VentureBeat, Courtney Kaczak, PR director at Possible said, “This reply permanently marks these messages of hate and makes it clear to those who wish to spread hate speech that each retweet of this message equals a $1 donation to U.S. non-profit Life After Hate, an organization that helps reform and remove people from violent extremist groups.”

-The team selected Twitter as their first target because this particular platform seems to be the megaphone of choice for hate groups.
+The team selected Twitter as their first target because it seems to be the megaphone of choice for hate groups.

 We did some digging and found an example of the bot at work.